Cuando Te Besé

 "Cuando Te Besé" is a song by American singer Becky G and Argentine rapper and singer Paulo Londra.
 Released on August 2, 2018, it was written by Londra, Cristian Salazar and Daniel Echavarría Oviedo.
-Among the successes of "Cuando Te Besé" in the charts is being the first song to top the Billboard Argentina Hot 100 chart.
+"Cuando Te Besé" was the first song to top the Billboard Argentina Hot 100 chart.

 Background and composition

 On August 1, 2018, Becky G and Londra revealed through their social medias that they would release a musical collaboration titled "Cuando Te Besé", which was published two days after its announcement.
 The song was written by Paulo Londra, Ovy on the Drums and Cristian Salazar.

 "Cuando Te Besé" is described as a romantic urban music track with the sounds of reggaeton, latin R&B and latin pop, adding some latin trap resources.
 The lyrics talk about a sweet and sensual exchange between two people and the memory of the best kiss they have ever had.

 Commercial performance

 The single debuted at No. 1 on the Billboard Argentina Hot 100, marking Becky G and Londra's first No. 1 on the chart, as well as the first song to top the chart.
 In the United States, "Cuando Te Besé" debuted at No. 48 on the Hot Latin Songs chart and weeks later peaked at No. 30 on the chart.